Eutherin/adriftus-resources/README.md

     Select "Resource Packs" (bottom left).

-    Then select "Aurora_Pack v1.1.00". (or whatever the latest version is)
+    Then select "adriftus-resources". (or whatever the latest version is)

 -What happens if I declined the RP------------------------------------------------------------------

     If you declined the RP when joining any server, you must allow Resource Packs again.

-    On the server select screen, Single Click on "Aurora Gaming" (Or whatever you call our server)
+    On the server select screen, Single Click on "Adriftus Studios" (Or whatever you call our server)

     Click "Edit" on the bottom left.